volab/IoT_EPS/_1_userDoc/source/softDev.rst

 To do:

 To test write function use configuration html process.
-CServerWeb::handelIOTESPConfPage and more over CServerWeb::handelIOTESPConfPage
+CServerWeb::handelIOTESPConfPage and more over CServerWeb::handelIOTESPConfPage see `Write to json events`_

 Strategy
 ====================================================================================================

-One json master file : config4.json (no change) and 2 copies
+One json master file : config4.json (no change) and now we introduce 2 copies

 Throughout operation, Json data **reside** in RAM : this is the **most important change**.